wisdomcsharp/crawl-links/README.md

 ```

 This example performs scraping on a website up to a depth of 2, with a maximum of 10 concurrent requests.

+## URL Normalization

+The crawl-links script performs URL normalization to ensure consistent and uniform URLs across different types.
+Here's how it handles normalization for various URL formats:

+## Absolute URLs

+Absolute URLs, such as https://example.com/path/to/page, are already complete URLs that point to a specific web page.
+The script does not modify absolute URLs during the normalization process.
+They are used as-is to retrieve the webpage content.

+## Relative URLs

+Relative URLs, such as /path/to/page or ../path/to/page, are URLs that are relative to the current page's URL.
+The script converts relative URLs to absolute URLs by combining them with the base URL of the current page.
+For example, if the base URL is https://example.com, a relative URL of /path/to/page will be normalized to https://example.com/path/to/page.

+## Protocol-less URLs

+Protocol-less URLs, such as //example.com/path/to/page, do not specify a protocol (e.g., http or https).
+The script automatically adds the appropriate protocol based on the page's URL.
+For example, if the current page URL is https://example.com, a protocol-less URL of //example.com/path/to/page will be normalized to https://example.com/path/to/page.

+## Fragment URLs

+Fragment URLs, such as https://example.com/page#section, include a fragment identifier starting with a # symbol.
+The script removes the fragment part during normalization to avoid duplicate URLs.
+For example, https://example.com/page#section will be normalized to https://example.com/page.

+## Trailing Slashes

+The script removes trailing slashes from URLs to ensure consistency.
+For example, https://example.com/path/ will be normalized to https://example.com/path.

+By performing these normalization techniques, the crawl-links script ensures that URLs are consistent, avoids duplicates caused by different URL variations, and facilitates proper navigation through the website's structure.

 ## Contribution
 Contributions, issues, and feature requests are welcome!
 Feel free to check the GitHub repository and contribute to make Crawl Links even better.